15 of the Best Waterfalls in Iceland

 North Iceland

-Dettifoss4 friends & a Camper Van
+Dettifoss4 friends and a Camper Van

 GPS Coordinates: 65°49’7.97″N 16°22’45.17″W